Skip to content

 File and Directory Structure

-The deployment creates the following directory structure to manage application data, configurations, and certificates:
+The deployment utilizes the following directory structure for configuration, data, and application files:

-• Contains the cloned Dify repository and the Docker Compose definition for the application stack.
+• /opt/dify/docker: Contains the docker-compose.yml file and the .env configuration file for the application stack.

-• Contains the compose.yml file for the reverse proxy and SSL service.
+• /root/nginx: Contains the Docker Compose file and configuration for the external reverse proxy and SSL management.

 Application Installation Process